cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [10.0.4] - 2022-08-26
+#### Changed
+- Allow pool cost to use fraction of ADA
+- Starts using koios-1.0.7 endpoints to fetch information

+#### Fixed
+- Fixes an issue with reusage of variable name and updated param name for cardano-cli.
+- Fix token minting and burn assets

 ## [10.0.3] - 2022-08-16
 #### Fixed
 - env file was sourced after calling cntools.library, overriding test_koios result